zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 ### Enabling an extension in the portal

-Your extension can only be enabled in production once all exit criteria have been met.
-Once you have received sign-off from all the stakeholders that are included in the exit criteria for your extension, please attach the email to the workitem that you will use for sending pull request.
+The extension can only be enabled in production after all exit criteria have been met.
+Once you have received sign-off from all the stakeholders that are included in the exit criteria for the extension, please attach the email to the workitem that you will use for sending the pull request.
 How to send the pull request is specified in  [portalfx-extensions-pullRequest.md](portalfx-extensions-pullRequest.md).

 Enabling an extension requires two changes:
 1. To enable the extension, just remove the ```disables``` boolean attribute from the config.